Explore the mathematics arising from discrete quantum walks in this introduction to a rapidly developing area.

 Seller: Grand Eagle Retail, Bensenville, IL, U.S.A.

 Paperback.
 Condition: new.
 Paperback.
 Discrete quantum walks are quantum analogues of classical random walks.
 They are an important tool in quantum computing and a number of algorithms can be viewed as discrete quantum walks, in particular Grover's search algorithm.
 These walks are constructed on an underlying graph, and so there is a relation between properties of walks and properties of the graph.
 This book studies the mathematical problems that arise from this connection, and the different classes of walks that arise.
 Written at a level suitable for graduate students in mathematics, the only prerequisites are linear algebra and basic graph theory; no prior knowledge of physics is required.
 The text serves as an introduction to this important and rapidly developing area for mathematicians and as a detailed reference for computer scientists and physicists working on quantum information theory.
 Written at a level suitable for graduate students in mathematics, this text develops the body of mathematical theory arising from discrete quantum walks, an important tool in quantum computing.
 The prerequisites are minimal; no physics background is required.
 It will interest all researchers working on quantum information theory.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781009261685

 Seller: California Books, Miami, FL, U.S.A.